 18. Data from the supply chain is now available

-19. Enhance cash flow and expense control
+19. Enhanced cash flow and expense control

-The faster the supply chain flows, the less money is bound up in it.
-According to a survey, $1 million was the average annual labor cost tied to manually entering data into their ERP and back-end systems.
+The faster the supply chain flows, the less money is bound up.
+According to a survey, $1 million was the average annual labor cost for manually entering data into their ERP and back-end systems.

 It leads to saving millions of dollars.
 And now, nearly a 1/3 of the businesses would aim to move from a monthly cash forecasting process to a weekly process if the process were digitized.

-A digital supply chain can assist a company in strengthening its business strategy (for instance, by moving into new market categories) and collaborating more efficiently with consumers and partners (for example, by basing S&OP decisions on data automatically extracted from customers’ ERP systems).
+It can assist a company in strengthening its business strategy (for instance, by moving into new market categories) and collaborating more efficiently with consumers and partners (for example, by basing S&OP decisions on data automatically extracted from customers’ ERP systems).

 Brands are rethinking how they do business in light of the rapidly changing technological world, global and national tensions, and rising customer expectations.

-Today, one of the most effective and safest methods to develop a resilient organization is to establish a modern, computerized, and interconnected supply chain.
+Today, one of the most effective and safest methods to develop a resilient organization is establishing a modern, computerized, and interconnected supply chain.

 So, what are you waiting for?
 If you are looking for digital transformation services, you are on the right platform.